CGAL/cgal-web/_posts/2025-06-13-autorefine-and-snap.md

 With the default values of the parameters for this method, all the models but one could be rounded with one call.
 The remaining model required a few more iterations.

-The main idea behind the method is a loop that rounds coordinates of triangles involved in a self-intersections onto a floating point number type, eliminate degenerate elements, and resolve again the self-intersections, until a maximum number of iterations is reached or all self-intersections are resolved.
+The main idea behind the method is a loop that rounds vertex coordinates of triangles involved in a self-intersections onto a floating point number type, eliminates degenerate elements, and resolves again the self-intersections, until a maximum number of iterations is reached or all self-intersections are resolved.
 Even if there is no theoretical guarantee for successful termination, it has good experimental results.

 This result will be presented at <a href="https://sgp2025.my.canva.site/">SGP 2025</a> in Bilbao.